Decade-old tattoos tell of devotion, caste and defiance in India

 Tandon is optimistic about the Ramnamis' relative change in fortunes since he had his body tattooed all those years ago.

 "The world is changing, the times are changing," he says.
-"We have all realized that we are all the same."
+"We have all realised that we are all the same."

 (Reporting by Adnan Abidi, writing by Brian McGee; Editing by Gareth Jones)